cs4804-24c/a1-ghd3/README.md

 a1-your Gh username-your first name-your lastname

 ```

-Vis Details
----

-For this project you should use d3.js.
-You can learn from examples on the [d3.js](http://d3js.org) site or start from scratch.

-See the [Using d3js](https://github.com/mbostock/d3/wiki#using) documentation for how to run your own local server.

-Creative solutions are welcome!
-In the past I've seen recreations of paintings, interactives, and more.

-Go beyond the minimum requirements of this project.
-Experiment with other aspects of the [d3 API](https://github.com/mbostock/d3/wiki/API-Reference) and [d3 Tutorials](https://github.com/mbostock/d3/wiki/Tutorials).
-Try making the elements interactive, for example, or animate them.

-Grading
----

 Grades are on a 120 point scale.
 96 points will be graded for functionality: the program does what the assignment requests with an informative README.